-Functional Classification: Major Collector Urban
+Functional Classification: Major

-Purpose: Constructing this segment will provide an additional route between a heavily travelled County roadway and MD 140.
+Purpose: Constructing segment will provide an additional route between a heavily travelled County roadway and MD 140.
 Currently, a large amount of traffic uses neighborhood streets as cutthrough access to MD 140.
 These streets are not suited to handle large volumes of traffic.